The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 9. Total Cost of Ownership (TCO)

-High upfront costs, expansion requires additional proprietary hardware.
+significant upfront investment; expansion requires additional proprietary hardware and integration effort.

 10. Updates & Upgrades